 The natural salmon population in this river is small and it proved difficult to obtain a full sample.
-However, as few salmon were available for examination, 21 Arctic char were also sampled, examined, and found negative.
+However, as few salmon were available for examination, 4 Arctic char were also sampled, examined, and found negative.
+In addition 15 Arctic char were also sampled, examined, and found negative.